 How to Find Clients for Forex

-We’ve posted about digital advertising and using your website to build trust before.
-In those posts we talked about having a good website, using content marketing strategies, and sharing information on social media can help gain the attention of traders in the market for a forex broker.
+In those posts we talked about how 1) having a good website, 2) using content marketing strategies, and 3) sharing information on social media can help gain the attention of traders in the market for a forex broker.

-One of the best ways to attract clients who want someone to manage their forex trades is to show that you are a successful trader.
+One of the best ways to attract clients is to show your success record wherever possible.

-You can have your accounts and performance verified by myfxbook, so that potential clients can see how well you do.
+You can have your accounts and performance verified by myfxbook, so that potential clients have 3rd party validation of how well you do.

-Both myfxbook and fxstat both have systems that allow you to profit when other traders copy your forex trades.
+Both myfxbook and fxstat have systems that allow you to profit when other traders copy your forex trades.
 This might bring you some profit, but this kind of social sharing has some problems.
-It’s much more profitable to bring clients into your brokerage than to simply allow them to copy your trades.
+It’s much more profitable to bring clients into your brokerage than to simply allow them to copy your trades on a social platform.

-To make successful trades, you need to accurately analyze the market.
-Consider sharing that analysis on your website and through your social media platforms.
+To make successful trades, your clients need to accurately analyze the financial market.
+Consider sharing your own branded expert analysis online and/or via e-newsletter on a regular basis.

 Writing and sharing a forex market analysis doesn’t need to be too time consuming.

-If you don’t feel that you have the time or ability to write a complete market analysis everyday, start by finding three or four analysts who write analyses that you enjoy reading or that you tend to have strong opinions on.
-Then share that analysis along with some commentary of your own.
+If you don’t feel that you have the time or ability to write a complete market analysis everyday, start by finding three or four authors you enjoy reading or that you tend to have strong opinions on.
+Then, try sharing their analysis along with some commentary of your own.

 LinkedIn videos increase visits to your profile and interaction with other professionals.
 In fact, LinkedIn videos get about 3 times as many views as posts that only include text.